ClearEyesFullHearts/asyncapi-pub-middleware/README.md

 Add a validating publisher object, from an AsyncAPI file description, to your request

 ## Summary
-This module will automatically adds a validating publisher object (RabbitMQ or Kafka) to the request of your express-like application, from an [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/v2.6.0) definition file.
+This module will automatically adds a validating publisher object (RabbitMQ, Kafka or HTTP) to the request of your express-like application, from an [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/v2.6.0) definition file.

 # Usage
 ```javascript